Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-5PwIEaLRDRY.md

 # [November 3rd, 2020 Livestream](../2020-11-03.md)
 ## Q&A: When do Signs come?
 https://www.youtube.com/watch?v=5PwIEaLRDRY
-This question was possibly duplicated with a more recent answer: August 3rd, 2021 Livestream Q&A: Will we ever see writable signs to label stuff? [https://www.youtube.com/watch?v=5lnAMr0DyBE](https://www.youtube.com/watch?v=5lnAMr0DyBE)
+This question was possibly duplicated with a more recent answer: August 17th, 2021 Livestream Q&A: Will you add Signs in the game? [https://www.youtube.com/watch?v=bmLgjjNst3M](https://www.youtube.com/watch?v=bmLgjjNst3M)

 ### Topics